 Grand Final: winner of First Preliminary Final meets winner of Second Preliminary Final

 In years past, a drawn grand final meant the two teams had to play again the next week.
 There were three cases where we’ve been treated to a fifth week of AFL/VFL finals, courtesy of a grand final replay: 1948 (won by Melbourne over Essendon), 1977 (won by North Melbourne over Collingwood) and most recently in 2010 (won by Collingwood over St Kilda).

-However, this year the AFL announced their decision to abandon the replay, and, should the grand final finish all-square after four quarters, extra time will be used to decide a premier.
+However, in 2016 the AFL announced their decision to abandon the replay, and, should the grand final finish all-square after four quarters, extra time will be used to decide a premier.